johnpatrickmorgan/NavigationBackport/README.md

 ## Using NavigationStack when available

 By default, `NavigationView` is used under the hood, even on SwiftUI versions that support `NavigationStack`.
-If you prefer to use `NavigationStack` when available, apply the following modifier anywhere above the `NBNavigationStack`:
+If you prefer to use `NavigationStack` when available, apply the following modifier anywhere above the `FlowStack`:

 ```swift
 MyApp()